ibtisam-iq/CKA-and-CKAD-prep/README.md

 ## Workloads & Scheduling

+    - Define, build and modify container images (CKAD)
+    - Choose and use the right workload resource (Deployment, DaemonSet, CronJob, etc.) (CKAD)
+    - Understand multi-container Pod design patterns (e.g. sidecar, init and others) (CKAD)
+    - Use Kubernetes primitives to implement common deployment strategies (e.g. blue/green or canary) (CKAD)
+    - Understand Deployments and how to perform rolling updates (CKAD)
 - Understand application deployments and how to perform rolling update and rollbacks
 - Use ConfigMaps and Secrets to configure applications
     - Understand ConfigMaps (CKAD)